-• If for some reason you are still not satisfied, talk to the

-• If an authorized dealer is unable to resolve the concern, you may contact the manufacturer's customer center.
+- If for some reason you are still not satisfied, talk to the general manager or owner of the authorized dealer.
+They want to know if you need assistance. - If an authorized dealer is unable to resolve the concern, you may contact the manufacturer's customer center.